AutoDecider

 $13,275

-When the repair is probably worth it
+When the repair may be worth it

 Assumptions used